Marie Danielle Selvon

 Marie Danielle Selvon, also known as Danielle Selvon, is a Mauritian politician and barrister who served as MO from 2014-15 and in 2019.

 Political career

 In 2014, Marie Danielle Selvon was elected as a Member of Parliament for Constituency No 1, representing the Alliance Lepep (MSM).
 During her tenure, she advocated for civil liberties, constitutional integrity, and the sovereignty of Mauritius over the Chagos Archipelago.
 Selvon has been a voice in the campaign for justice for the Chagossian people and has called for concerted actions to address the historical injustice perpetrated by the British colonial power.

 Resignation from MSM

 In December 2015, Selvon resigned from her position in the MSM.
 The “highly controversial "Good Governance and Integrity Reporting Bill," which would amend the Constitution and grant extrajudicial authority to a politically appointed agency under the Ministry of Good Governance to handle "unexplained wealth," was the impetus behind this resignation.

-New Political Party
+New political party

 In 2019, Selvon contested elections under the Reform Party but was not elected.